Estimated reading time: 7 minutes

 1. Not submitting a pre-approval letter

 A common reason for a rejected home offer is because it doesn’t include a pre-approval letter.
-A pre-approval—or verified approval—letter shows exactly how much a lender has approved for your loan.
+A pre-approval letter—or Verified Approval letter as we call them at Mr. Cooper—states how much a lender may approve you for on a mortgage.
+They can increase confidence in your bid because mortgage companies only provide them after verifying information such as your income and assets.
 Without this proof, a seller has no assurance you can obtain a mortgage for their home, which runs the risk that your financing—and their sale—will fall through.

-Alternatively, many buyers submit a pre-qualification letter, which can be helpful but only estimates how much you may be approved for.
-You can likely give yourself a stronger leg up on the competition with a verified approval.
+As an alternative, many buyers submit a prequalification letter.
+This can be helpful but given that prequalifications don’t require the same level of verification as a pre-approval, you can likely give yourself a stronger leg up on the competition with a Verified Approval.

 Get an initial underwriting approval with a Mr. Cooper Verified Approval, and receive an approval letter as early as the same day or next day!
 It’s fast, free, and shows sellers that you’ve got one of the nation’s largest servicers behind your offer.